 (a) In General - This charter may be replaced, revised or amended in accordance with any procedure made available under the state constitution, or by statutes enacted in accordance with the state constitution.

-(b) Periodic Review - The town council shall provide, in every year ending in a zero, for a complete review of the charter by the entire council and six additional voters to be appointed by the council president.
-The said committee shall file a report within the said year recommending any changes in the charter which it may deem to be necessary or desirable, unless an extension is authorized by vote of the town council.
+(b) Periodic Review - The city council shall provide, in every year ending in a six, for a complete review of the charter by a committee of nine members to be appointed by the council president and confirmed by a majority of the council.
+Not more than three members of the committee shall be current members of the council.
+All members of the committee shall be residents of the city.
+The said committee shall file a report within the said year recommending any changes in the charter which it may deem to be necessary or desirable, unless an extension is authorized by vote of the city council.
+The city council shall appropriate funds adequate to cover professional assistance, public engagement, and community education for the committee’s review.
+The city council shall provide all the necessary documents and information to the committee and the public prior to the commencement of the charter review process.

 SECTION 8-2 SEVERABILITY.